fishsciences/artemis_methods/methods/methods.md

 the predicted value was below or above the detection threshold.
-Finally, to compare the classification performance for the in-sample and out-of-sample predictions, the precision (the proportion of positive predictions that were actually correct) and recall (the proportion of actual positives predicted correctly) were calculated.
+Finally, to compare the classification performance for the in-sample and out-of-sample predictions, the precision (the proportion of positive predictions that agree with those found in the data) and recall (the proportion of positives in the data that were correctly predicted) were calculated.
 A precision of
 1 indicates the model had no false positives.
 A recall of 1 indicates the model had no false negatives [@googleml].